stepMode/stepmode.github.io/_pages/about.md

 <br>
 <br>
 Last but not least I would like to tell you about [The Penetration Testing Community<i class="fa fa-external-link"></i>](https://discord.gg/sNsCSqZ){:target="_blank"}.
-As the name may gave away, it's a Discord community with a focus on Penetration Testing and related topics.
+As the name may give away, it's a Discord community with a focus on Penetration Testing and related topics.
 We are happy to welcome people of any skill level and background.
 But we require a certain amount of **mature / professional** behaviour and don't accept illegal activities.